conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ## Client to Gateway, with virtual clusters

+To put Gateway in multi-tenancy mode, and to work with virtual clusters;
+1. Set the environemnt variable `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true`
-To work with virtual clusters you need to specify `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true` , create a username to connect to the virtual cluster, and update your client to use this username when connecting.
+1. Create a username to connect to the virtual cluster, through the admin API
+1. Update your client to use this username when connecting

+These steps are detailed below, with the username creation being dependent on your security requirements.

 Virtual cluster mode supports;
 * `PLAINTEXT`